29 Momentum diffusion and dissipation on the hexagonal C-grid

-The aim of this chapter is to discretize the momentum diffusion and dissipation on the three-dimensional deformed C-lattice.
+The aim of this chapter is to discretize the momentum diffusion and dissipation on the three-dimensional deformed C-grid.

-First of all, the aim is to discretize the momentum diffusion within the framework of the shallow water equations on the two-dimensional regular hexagonal lattice.
+First, the aim is to discretize the momentum diffusion within the framework of the shallow water equations on the two-dimensional regular hexagonal grid.
 In the two-dimensional case, according to Eq.
-Write (8.50) for the frictional acceleration
+(8.50), one can write for the frictional acceleration

 \[ \begin{align} \frac{\partial\mathbf{v}_\text{diff}}{\partial t} = \frac{1}{h}\nabla\cdot\left[2K\left(\begin{array}{cc} S_{1, 1} & S_{1, 2}\\ S_{2, 1} & S_{2, 2} \end{array}\right)\right] = \frac{1}{h}\nabla\cdot\left[K\left(\begin{array}{cc} 2\frac{\partial v_1}{\partial x_1} & \frac{\partial v_1}{\partial x_2} + \frac{\partial v_2}{\partial x_1}\\ \frac{\partial v_2}{\partial x_1} + \frac{\partial v_1}{\partial x_2} & 2\frac{\partial v_2}{\partial x_2} \end{array}\right)\right].\tag{29.1}\label{eq:momentum_diff_hex_deriv_0} \end{align} \]